seanehalpin/seanehalpin/README.md

 Over the past 12+ years, I've worked in various areas of digital design, including front-end development, email, marketing, and app UI/UX.
 I'm proud to have worn many hats.

-These days, I focus on leading design at GiveDirectly, a nonprofit that lets donors send money directly to the world's poorest households.
+These days, I'm a lead designer at Tines.

 #### 🔭 I’m currently working on ...

-[Droplette](https://www.droplette.app/), a Figma plugin for creating smart, AI-driven color palettes effortlessly.
-Launching soon.
+[Colorspace.dev](https://www.colorspace.dev/), a tool to create color palettes using perceptually uniform color spaces.

 <!--
 **seanehalpin/seanehalpin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.